 When you’re pregnant, your body and mind are changing so fast, it’s hard to know how to keep up.
 Why does my back hurt?
 How big is the fetus?
 How can I take baby bump pictures that make me look like Chrissy Teigen?
-Here are five apps that will help get you through the next nine (actually ten) months of your life.
+Here are six apps that will help get you through the next nine (actually ten) months of your life.

 Baby Center.
 Think of this guy as your comprehensive guide through your pregnancy, week by week.
 It tracks your baby’s development and your bodily changes with helpful tips and videos that will continue through the first year of life.
 It also includes a kick counter and a contraction timer, and basically does everything short of coming to your house and rubbing your tired feet.

 Baby List.
 What are you supposed to do when your best friend’s sister stops you at the grocery store and tells you about the wipes warmer you simply must have on your registry?
 Baby List is an app that lets you add any item from any store at any time—and check things off as people buy them for you.

 One Second Everyday.
 Baby bump pictures are cool, but what if you could see your belly grow in real time?
 Use this video app to document your bump as it grows, with one pic every day.
 At the end of your pregnancy, it will compile all of your segments into one short video so you can look back and say, “Did my body really do that?”
 Yes.
 Yes, it did.